colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-numbers.md

 sidebar_position: 10
 ---

-# Functions for numbers
+# Formulas for numbers

-Our built-in functions that operate on numbers:
+Our built-in formulas that operate on numbers:

 ## abs

-This function gives you the absolute value of a number.
+This formula gives you the absolute value of a number.
 If the given number is positive or zero, it gives you that number.
 If it's negative, it gives you the number multiplied by `-1`.

 ```deci live
 abs(-10 days)